 - Push the code to the Git repository

-Benefits of Docker In-Use –
+Benefits of Docker In-Use

 There are the most common obstacles that the industry was facing:-

-PROBLEM – 1: Inconsistent Environment – Developer who has built an application, that works fine on his own environment but when it reach Production there were certain issues with that application.
+The developer has built an application, that works fine on his own environment but when it reaches Production there were certain issues with that application.

 Now the question is – why this happens?
 What’s the reason behind this?

 This happened because of the difference in computing environment between DEV, TEST (Staging) & PROD.
-This might be because of the software i.e. In Dev environment an upgraded software is there.
+This might be because of the software i.e. In the Dev environment an upgraded software is there.
 But in PROD there might be present an old version.

 PROBLEM – 2: Virtual machine for starting multiple Microservices –